shipsaas/laravel-inbox-process/README.md

 - Execute webhook requests **in ORDER** ✅
 - Trace all prev requests in DB ✅

-Laravel Inbox Process (powered by ShipSaaS) takes care of everything and helps you to roll out the inbox process in no time 😎.
+Laravel Inbox Process (powered by ShipSaaS) ships everything and helps you to roll out the inbox process in no time 😎🚀.

 ## Supports
 - Laravel 10+
 - PHP 8.2+
-- MySQL 8/Postgres 13+
+- MySQL 8 and Postgres 13+

 ## Architecture